researchart/rose6icse/submissions/available/junwenyang/INSTALL.md

   ```
   The output will be stored at the `../log/ouput_#{app_name}.log` file for each corresponding app.

-  The pre-complied data is stored in the [excel file](http://bit.ly/app-versions-vs-constraint-changes).

 * Table 4: Data constraints in web applications
   ```
   $ ruby run_apps.rb  --latest-version
   ```
   The output will be generated in the terminal.

-  The pre-complied data is presented in the [excel file](http://bit.ly/data-constraints-in-web-applications) under the `latest-version #constraints` tab.

 * Table 5: # Constraints in DB but not in Application

   Go to the `main278/formatchecker/`  script folder and run: